Multiplexed photon number measurement: Density Matrix Elements

 In order to characterize the decoherence due to the multiplexed measurement, we use a renormalization of the density matrix elements in order to remove most of the effects of the storage mode relaxation.
-Let us now show that the quantity $|\rho_\mathrm{nm}|/\sqrt{\rho_\mathrm{nn}\rho_\mathrm{mm}}$ evolves only because of dephasing and that its dynamics is not affected by relaxation.
+Let us now show that in the absence of Hamiltonian evolution and measurement back-action, the quantity $|\rho_\mathrm{nm}|/\sqrt{\rho_\mathrm{nn}\rho_\mathrm{mm}}$ evolves only because of dephasing and that its dynamics is not affected by relaxation.
 We consider the storage mode alone under the influence of its relaxation and dephasing channels in a frame rotating at $f_\mathrm{s}$

-From this equation we can compute the time derivative of the density matrix element
+From this equation, we can compute the time derivative of the density matrix element